joaofbantunes/CastleDynamicProxySample/README.md

     DecoratorWithResultAsync |   134.1244 ns |   1.7090 ns |

 This is a better example to check the performance difference between the proxy and the decorator approaches than the CacheInterceptor, because to do the timing of the operation we don't need so much "magic" going on in the interceptor.

-We can see that when using async methods, mainly the ones that return Task<T> instead of just Task, there is a more noticeable performance penalty due to the use of reflection needed to implment this scenario.
+We can see that when using async methods, mainly the ones that return `Task<T>` instead of just `Task`, there is a more noticeable performance penalty due to the use of reflection, needed to implement this scenario.

 ## TODO
 * Better test async method support.